-A growth fund or growth stock mutual fund is invested primarily in growth stocks and focused on capital appreciation, in other words: profit.
+A growth fund or growth stock mutual fund is invested primarily in growth stocks and focused on capital appreciation, or in other words: profit.

 Just as growth investing is a certain investing style, a growth fund is a specific type of mutual fund or exchange-traded fund (ETF) that reflects this more aggressive investment style.
 Growth funds primarily include shares of growth stocks, but can also include bonds or other investments designed specifically with higher returns in mind.